 A bone marrow sample

 For this test, a small amount of bone marrow is removed by inserting a needle into the pelvic bone (or sometimes the breastbone (sternum)).
 Local anaesthetic is used to numb the area.
 A small sample of bone may also be taken.
 The samples are put under the microscope to look for abnormal cells and are also tested in other ways.
 This can confirm the diagnosis.
-(See separate leaflet called Bone Marrow Biopsy and Aspiration for more detail.)
-A bone marrow test may not be needed to confirm the diagnosis of CLL.
+(See the separate leaflet called Bone Marrow Biopsy and Aspiration for more detail.)

 Cell and chromosome analysis